-For the laboratories and equipment shown to be up-to-date, ready for use and efficient use, the College has established an International Industrial and Agricultural Innovation Research Center using a budget of 800,000 baht, operated as a laboratory for student research.
-It is located in a farm office space at Maejo University, where student research operations in agricultural tourism, ecotourism, and organic tourism are supported.
+For the laboratories and equipment shown to be up-to-date, ready for use and efficient use, the College has established an International Industrial and Agricultural Innovation Research Center using a budget of 800,000 baht, which is operated as a laboratory for student research.
+It is located on farm office space at Maejo University to support student research operations in agricultural tourism, ecotourism, and organic tourism.

-In addition, the university has facilities to support the teaching and learning of courses, tools, materials, equipment, and modern information technology for practical functions, including requests for services from the Institute of Quality Assurance and Product Standards.
-It is a laboratory that focuses on scientific testing services in food samples and agricultural products, according to the laboratory standard system ISO/IEC 17025, providing services to students, academics, lecturers, and researchers.
+In addition, the university has facilities to support the teaching and learning of courses, tools, materials, equipment, and modern information technology for effective functions, including requests for services from the Institute of Quality Assurance and Product Standards.
+It is a laboratory that focuses on scientific testing services in food samples and agricultural products, according to the laboratory standard system ISO/IEC 17025, providing services to students, academics, instructors, and researchers.